covcom/205CDE/06 Advanced CSS3/README.md

 To truly understand the lines of code above, it is important to get an idea of the CSS box model.

-The box model is applicable to block elements, i.e. elements that  hold a rectangular space in the screen.
-Recall that common HTML elements such as headers, paragraphs, and lists are block elements.
+The box model is applicable to block elements, i.e. elements that hold a rectangular space on the screen.
+Recall those common HTML elements such as headers, paragraphs, and lists are block elements.

 For each element, you can set various CSS properties, such as: